siddhartpai/idealSystem/README.md

-#Linux Shortcuts

-##Basic Linux scripts which do stuff .
+#Scripts from the interwebs

+Folder where I'll add useful scripts (for me ;)  .

+Don't blame me if I accidentally  rm - rf / .

+###Scripts
  -SpaceToGoodCase.sh : Converts all files with spaces to underscore,lowercase and removes other special characters.